ParaDevOne/snake/README.md

 ## 📝 Versions & Changes

-## [1.8.0] - 23-08-2025
+## [1.8.1] - 27-08-2025
-- New features and improvements.
-	- Full audio system: dynamic background music and sound effects for most actions.
-  - Added splash screen with game logo and loading animation.
+- Improvement & Bug Fixes
-	- Fixed fullscreen and menu.
+	- Fixed bugs related to fullscreen and menu navigation
+	- Fixed bugs related to music and audio playback
+	- Improved input handling for smoother gameplay
-	- Preparation for multiplayer and new game modes.
+	- Enhanced overall game performance
+	- And new structure for the project.

 > [!NOTE]
 > **Previous releases can be found in the [`CHANGELOG.md`](./docs/CHANGELOG.md) file.**